Skip to main content

 How to Apply

-Non-profit 501(c)(3) organizations must secure an invitation to apply by their local AEP Operating Company.
+Nonprofit 501(c)(3) organizations must secure an invitation to apply from their local AEP operating company foundation.
 Those organizations accepted for application will be directed to apply online.
-Requests are accepted throughout the year for consideration at regular meetings of the American Electric Power Foundation board of directors.
+Requests are accepted throughout the year.

 AEPOhioContributions@aep.com